-1 SU supports the view that Afrikaans and the Khoi, Nama and San languages are indigenous languages.
+1 SU supports the view that Afrikaans and the Khoi and San languages are indigenous languages.

-Multilingualism Multilingualism is the use of more than one language for a variety of purposes, at different levels of proficiency.
-Individual multilingualism (also called plurilingualism) refers to a person's repertoire of language use, for example, using Sesotho for basic conversation in service encounters, English for academic studies, and isiXhosa for communication in the family.
-In literature on multilingualism, societal multilingualism refers to formal language arrangements (or policies) in communities where speakers of different languages co-exist.
-Societal multilingualism does not necessarily mean individual multilingualism.
-Institutional multilingualism is a type of societal multilingualism, as reflected in the activities and policies of an organisation, and does not necessarily imply individual multilingualism.
-Multilingualism also denotes an attitude, which includes an appreciation of diversity.
-NQF National Qualifications Framework Official internal institutional communication Official internal institutional communication refers to all communication from the Chancellor, Council, Senate, the Rector, a Deputy Vice-Chancellor, the Chief Operating Officer or the Registrar to the entire University.
-Pedagogical need Pedagogical need refers to learning contexts and opportunities that enable epistemological (knowledge) access, facilitate diverse learning preferences, promote active engagement, provide the means through which cognition and understanding are achieved, and advance the construction of robust (knower) identities.
-Pedagogically sound Pedagogically sound facilitation of learning is responsive to students' pedagogical need through the "application of authentic principles to the design of learning for higher education".
-These principles include "real-world relevance", "multiple perspectives", "collaborative construction of knowledge" and "authentic assessment" (Herrington, A. Herrington, J. (2008).
-What is an Authentic Learning Environment?
-IGI Global) Postgraduate qualifications Postgraduate qualifications are accredited programmes, registered on the National Qualifications Framework, for which the minimum admission requirements are an appropriate diploma at NQF level 6 or a bachelor's degree at NQF level 7 or higher, as specified by the Higher Education Qualifications Sub-Framework.
-Postgraduate qualifications include the advanced diploma, bachelor's honours degree, postgraduate diploma, master's degree and doctoral degree.
-PSO Private Student Organisation RC Responsibility centre , a reporting-line structure that reports to a member of the Rectorate.
-South African official languages South African official languages, as defined by the Language Policy Framework for Public Higher Education Institutions (2020), refer to the eleven official languages of South Africa specified in the Constitution of the Republic of South Africa, 1996, namely Afrikaans, English, isiNdebele, isiXhosa, isiZulu, Sepedi, Sesotho, Setswana, siSwati, Tshivenda and Xitsonga.
-Student communities Student communities are listening-living-learning environments to which all students belong, most notably university residences, PSOs and residential education clusters (which serve as an additional student community to which every student belongs).
-Membership affords students the opportunity to participate in committee structures, societies and sport clubs, and to enrol in co-curricular experiential learning activities.
+Postgraduate qualifications Postgraduate qualifications are accredited programmes, registered on the National Qualifications Framework, for which the minimum admission requirements are an appropriate Diploma at NQF level 6 or a Bachelor's Degree at NQF level 7, or higher, as specified by the Higher Education Qualifications Sub-Framework.
+Postgraduate qualifications include the: Advanced Diploma, Bachelor Honours Degree, Postgraduate Diploma, Master's Degree and the Doctoral Degee.
+PSO Private Student Organisation Reasonably practicable RC Responsibility Centre, a reporting-line structure, reporting to a member of the Rectorate South African official languages South African official languages, as defined by the Language Policy Framework for Public Higher Education Institutions (2020), refers to the eleven official languages of South Africa specified in the Constitution of the Republic of South Africa, 1996, namely Afrikaans, English, isiNdebele, isiXhosa, isiZulu, Sepedi, Sesotho, Setswana, siSwati, Tshivenda and Xitsonga.
+SU Stellenbosch University Student Communities Student Communities are listening-living-learning environments to which all students belong, most notably university residences, Private Student Organisations and residential education clusters (which act as an additional Student Community to which every student belongs).
+Membership affords students the opportunity to participate in committee structures, societies and sport clubs, and to enroll in co-curricular experiential learning activities.
+Translation It refers to an activity that aims to transfer written meaning from one language to another within a specific situational or institutional context.

-SU Stellenbosch University Translanguaging Translanguaging is an umbrella term for a context in which multilingual persons use the linguistic resources at their disposal to engage with one another and with texts to create meaning.
-In a classroom context, the purpose is to deepen learning using a variety of strategies, including (but not limited to) code switching, translation practices, colanguaging and interpreting, without any attempt to limit communication or engagement with text to one language or variety of a language.
-Translation Translation refers to an activity that aims to transfer written meaning from one language to another within a specific situational or institutional context.
 The objective of professional translation is to ensure that both texts communicate a similar message, while taking into account the text function, the rules of grammar of both languages, their writing conventions, their idiomatic usage, and the applicable terminology.
 The written nature of professional translations requires them to be well finished products.
-A distinction is made between translation, which consists of transferring ideas expressed in writing from one language to another, and interpreting, which consists of transferring ideas expressed orally or through signing (as in the case of Sign Language).
+A distinction is made between translation, which consists of transferring ideas expressed in writing from one language to another, and interpreting, which consists of transferring ideas expressed orally or through signing (as in the case of sign language).
+Translanguaging This is an umbrella term for a context in which multilingual persons use the linguistic resources at their disposal to engage with each other and with texts to create meaning.
+In a classroom context the purpose is to deepen learning using a variety of strategies, including (but not limited to) code switching, translation practices, co-languaging and interpreting, without any attempt to limit communication or engagement with text to one language or variety of a language.